RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Abstract

 \section{Abstract}

-Text-To-Speech synthesis has achieved near-human quality in neutral speech, but emotional expressiveness remains a challenge.
-Existing methods often rely on costly emotion annotations or optimize indirect objectives that fail to capture the emotional expressiveness and perceptual naturalness of speech, leading to generated speech that is accurate but emotionally flat.
-To address these challenges, we propose the \textbf{RLAIF-SPA} framework, incorporating a Reinforcement Learning from AI Feedback (RLAIF) mechanism to employ Automatic Speech Recognition (ASR) and Large Language Model (LLM) techniques to respectively judge semantic accuracy and prosodic-emotional label alignment as a direct reward for emotional expressiveness and intelligibility optimization.
-Specifically, it leverages \textit{Prosodic Label Alignment} to enhance expressive quality by jointly considering semantic accuracy and prosodic–emotional alignment along four fine-grained dimensions: \textit{Structure, Emotion, Speed,} and \textit{Tone}.
-In addition, it incorporates \textit{Semantic Accuracy Feedback} to ensure the generation of clear and accurate speech.
-Experiments on the LibriSpeech dataset show that RLAIF-SPA outperforms Chat-TTS, with a 26.1\% reduction in WER, a 9.1\% increase in SIM-O, and over 10\% improvement in human evaluation.
+Recent advances in Text-To-Speech (TTS) synthesis have achieved near-human speech quality in neutral speaking styles.
+However, most existing approaches either depend on costly emotion annotations or optimize surrogate objectives that fail to adequately capture perceptual emotional quality.
+As a result, the generated speech, while semantically accurate, often lacks expressive and emotionally rich characteristics.
+To address these limitations, we propose RLAIF-SPA, a novel framework that integrates Reinforcement Learning from AI Feedback (RLAIF) to directly optimize both emotional expressiveness and intelligibility without human supervision.
+Specifically, RLAIF-SPA incorporates Automatic Speech Recognition (ASR) to provide semantic accuracy feedback, while leveraging structured reward modeling to evaluate prosodic–emotional consistency.
+RLAIF-SPA enables more precise and nuanced control over expressive speech generation along four structured evaluation dimensions: Structure, Emotion, Speed, and Tone.
+Extensive experiments on LibriSpeech, MELD, and Mandarin ESD datasets demonstrate consistent gains across clean read speech, conversational dialogue, and emotional speech.
+On LibriSpeech, RLAIF-SPA consistently outperforms Chat-TTS, achieving a 26.1\% reduction in word error rate, a 9.1\% improvement in SIM-O, and over 10\% gains in human subjective evaluations.